celupanow/ssss/README.md

 ### Project Description

-The user can press a button or spin a wheel that will return a dad joke, a random fact, song, etc.
+The user can spin a wheel that will return a dad joke, a random fact, song, etc.
 The user can also enter their birthdate and receive a horoscope or something related to their date of birth.

 ### APIs to be used

 - Dad jokes
 - cat gif
-- horoscope/astrology
+- horoscope/astrology (requires birthdate input)
-- pirate translator
+- pirate translator (requires user input of what they want translated)

 ### Rough breakdown of tasks

 - Look into front end framework, Bootstrap, Materializer, etc.
 - Research APIs
 - Build first working API
-- Build a wheel to spin